+INTRODUCTION .1

+Who are LGBT Americans? .
+1

-UAL OPPORTUNITY FOR LGBT AMERICANS •••••
+EQUAL OPPORTUNITY FOR LGBT AMERICANS .2

-The Opportunity to Earn a Living and Provide for Ourselves and Our Families
+The Opportunity to Earn a Living and Provide for Ourselves and Our Families , 2

-Fair and Inclusive Workplaces
+Fair and Inclusive Workplaces .2

-Access to Workplace Benefits
+Access to Workplace Benefits .3

-The Ability to Pursue Health and Happiness
+The Ability to Pursue Health and Happiness .
+3

-Access to Health Insurance
+Access to Health Insurance .3

-Physical and Mental Health
+Physical and Mental Health .3

-Access to Competent and Welcoming Health Care Providers
+Access to Competent and Welcoming Health Care Providers .3

-Access to Identity Documents Needed for Daily Living
+Access to Identity Documents Needed for Daily Living .3

-Freedom from Discrimination
+Freedom from Discrimination .4

-The Ability to Take Care of the Ones We Love
+The Ability to Take Care of the Ones We Love 4

-Freedom to Marry
+Freedom to Marry .4

-Securing Legal Ties between Parents and Children
+Securing Legal Ties between Parents and Children .5

-Caring for a Sick Partner or Child
+Caring for a Sick Partner or Child .7

-The Ability to Be Safe in Our Communities
+The Ability to Be Safe in Our Communities 8

-Inclusive Hate Crime Laws
+Inclusive Hate Crime Laws .8

-Safe Schools
+Safe Schools .8

-Welcoming Faith Communities
+Welcoming Faith Communities .9

-The Opportunity to Serve Our Country
+The Chance to Serve Our Country .
+9

-Military Service
+Military Service .9

-Public Service
+Public Service .9

+PROGRESS TOWARD EQUALITY 10

+I TO STEED I OTITUD EQUIEII I IIIIIIIIIIIIIIIIIIIIIIIIIIIII

+REFERENCES .11